 - The Garfield and Friends episode "Legal Eagle" involved Orson finding an old law book and giving it to Roy to keep the piece while the former went on vacation.
 Roy quickly goes mad with power and locks up the rest of the cast by following the outdated and nonsensical rules.
 Orson later returns and, after getting locked up as well, has Roy Hoist by His Own Petard by pointing out Roy's own equally nonsense rule breaking.
 This just results in Roy locking himself up with the rest of them.

-- The Grim Adventures of Billy & Mandy: In "Duck!", this happens to Grim, Irwin, and several others when a ghostly duck (whom only its chosen victims can see) gets them in trouble by blowing raspberries and making it look like they're farting at the worst possible moment.
+- In the The Grim Adventures of Billy & Mandy episode "Duck!", this happens to Grim, Irwin, and many others when a ghostly duck (whom only its chosen victims can see) gets them in trouble by blowing raspberries and making it look like they're farting at the worst possible moment.

 - Muppet Babies (2018): In "Blanket Fort" Piggy as the Queen of the Blanket Kingdom has the other babies sent to the dungeon one by one for breaking one of her many rules.
 Soon, Piggy is left all alone, while the others are having fun in their cell.
 So Piggy has herself arrested and joins her friends.